Salad Gardening

 • It will also continue to thrive in your garden in the warmer parts of the year.
 That means you can come and harvest these delicious leaves for months and months to come.
 Some of you might even be able to keep these plants around for a full two years.

-• Dinosaur kale can be used in more than just salads.
+• Tuscan kale can be used in more than just salads.
 I like coming out to the garden each morning to harvest some leaves for my morning smoothie—I find that these kale leaves are more tender and richer in flavor than other kale varieties.
-I also bake dinosaur kale to make kale chips or toss in sautéed dishes.
+I also bake Tuscan kale to make kale chips or toss in sautéed dishes.

 Learn How to Grow Your Own Kale